Annual Holiday Play to take the stage Sunday and Monday

-This grant will support our efforts to produce engaging and entertaining theater while giving youth opportunities to develop life skills through stage skills while fostering a love of the arts in our rural community.
+This grant will support efforts to produce engaging and entertaining theater while giving youth opportunities to develop life skills through stage skills while fostering a love of the arts in the rural community.

-We hope you can join us this Sunday, December 22nd in Hemingford at the Multipurpose Hall on the Box Butte County Fair Grounds or Monday, December 23rd in Alliance at the Performing Arts Center at Alliance High School.
-The performances begin at 7 pm.
+The play will be held Dec.
+22nd in Hemingford at the Multipurpose Hall on the Box Butte County Fair Grounds or Monday, Dec, 23rd in Alliance at the Performing Arts Center at Alliance High School.
+The performances begin at 7 p.m.

-Tickets are available at Hemingford Community Federal Credit Union, Alliance Chamber of Commerce, Box Butte Development Corporation $10 Adults & $5 Students/Youth.
+Tickets are available at Hemingford Community Federal Credit Union, Alliance Chamber of Commerce, Box Butte Development Corporation.
+The cost is $10, adults; $5, students/youth.
 Tickets will also be available at the door.
-If you can not afford the ticket price, we do have scholarships available.
-Please contact Tabi Bryner with questions about the event 308-760-1120.
+For more information, contact Tabi Bryner with questions about the event 308-760-1120.

-The Hemingford Holiday Play is not for profit, a proud member of the Hemingford Community Foundation; all proceeds go towards upcoming productions.
-The Hemingford Community Foundation has been established to serve the residents of Hemingford and the surrounding area by identifying and supporting the people, organizations, and projects that make Hemingford a great place to live, learn, work, and play.
-The Foundation is an affiliate fund of the Oregon Trail Community

-The Nebraska Arts Council (NAC), a state agency, provides numerous grants, services and special initiatives that help sustain and promote the arts throughout Nebraska.
-NAC is supported by the Nebraska Cultural Endowment, Nebraska Legislature and National Endowment for the Arts.
-To learn more visit artscouncil.nebraska.gov.

 (0) comments